Pride at SAIT

 Definitions and understanding

-Often we hear that people are not sure what the appropriate nomenclature is for the 2SLGBTQ+ community.
-There is a rainbow of definitions used in today's culture and we recommend reviewing the definitions provided by the Centre for Sexuality and exploring some of the external link resources listed below.
+We often hear that people are unsure of the appropriate nomenclature for the 2SLGBTQ+ community.
+There is a rainbow of definitions used in today's culture, and we recommend reviewing the definitions provided by the Centre for Sexuality and exploring some of the external link resources listed below.

 Preferred names